RRC-ACE-Outreach/TechCamp/TechCamp - Web App/0 Before You Start Demo.md

 Press Enter/Return to accept.

 #### Question 3:
-* THIS IS VERY IMPORTANT THAT YOU ENTER A PASSWORD.
-DO NOT LEAVE IT BLANK. *
+**IT IS VERY IMPORTANT THAT YOU ENTER A PASSWORD.
+DO NOT LEAVE IT BLANK.**
 ```
 Please provide a password for phpmyadmin to register with the database server.
 If left blank, a random password will be generated.
 MySQL application password for phpmyadmin:
 ```

-Enter Answer 3 into the command prompt (use this password for this TechCamp for ease of following along):
+Enter Answer 3 into the command prompt **use the below password for this TechCamp for ease of following along**:
 ```
 root
 ```
 Press Enter/Return to accept.
 Enter the same password again when prompted for confirmation.

-NOTE: I'm not sure what to do if the user presses enter instead of entering the first password.
+**If you accidentally left the password blank**: You may run into troubles if you forgot to enter a password and may be stuck waiting for the process to finish failing.
+It will probably be best to stop your container and try making a new one again.

 #### Restart your server
 ```